kennethloeffler/anatta/README.md

-# WorldSmith -  a game creation plugin for Roblox Studiox
+# WorldSmith -  a game creation plugin for Roblox Studio